-Free Art Lessons on YouTube
+Free Art Lessons on Plein Air Painting

 The Fall season gives us plenty of reasons to be outside.
 With the cooler weather and the turning of the leaves, this is a great time for plein air painting.
 The French term plein air literally means “in open air”.
 Painting in the open air has been enjoyed for centuries.
 Artists like Monet and Van Gogh are well known for their landscapes painted on sight.
 Painting on location is quite different than painting in the studio.
 You will have to carry everything you would normally have at home along with you.
 This may include an easel, painting supplies, a stool, and sometimes an umbrella.
 You will want these things to be as compact and light weight as possible.
 You will also need to be concerned with your well being as well.
 You might want to pack sunscreen, a hat, comfortable shoes, water, and even something to snack on.
 Just think of it as a painting picnic!